-The content of each module has been broken down into quizzes in order to test your comprehension of the main module content and of the required outside media as you are progressing.
-These quizzes are intended to encourage you to be more interactive with the content of this course, rather than being meant to punish you for guessing the wrong answer.
+The content of each module has been broken down into quizzes in order to test your comprehension of the main module content and the required outside media.
+These quizzes are intended to help you be more interactive with the course content; they are not intended to punish you for guessing the wrong answer.

 All quizzes in this course are "open-book" and are not timed: you may refer back to the module content and readings while you take the quiz.
-Most quizzes will also allow you to retake the quiz one more time (and Canvas will keep the higher score).
+Most quizzes will also allow you to retake the quiz once time, and Canvas will keep the higher score.
 However, some quizzes can only be taken once, so be sure to read the quiz instructions carefully!